Kiresorg/intermediate_javascript/outline.md

 ### LAB
 - Execution context (this)
 - YOUR TASK: Write a simple program to demonstrate use of the ```this``` keyword to a new JS learner
+  - Be sure to provide comments that a new learner can use to follow what's happening in the code

 ### LAB
 - Closures
 - YOUR TASK: Write a simple program to demonstrate use of the ```this``` keyword to a new JS learner
+ - Be sure to provide comments that a new learner can use to follow what's happening in the code

 ## Functional programming